JesusEkie/dhis2-tools-ng/README.md

 Note the "--" is necessary.
 It tells lxc exec that everything following (including commandline switches like -c in this case) are to be interpreted as part of the remote command.

 ## Deleting an Instance
-In case you want to delete a DHIS2 instance called `hmis` use the following command:
+In case you want to delete a AUGYO instance called `hmis` use the following command:

 `sudo dhis2-delete-instance hmis postgres`